JakubCygaro/syd/readme.md

 # SYD
 A tool for querying into a database of my weekly university schedule.
+(No longer in use)

 ## Diesel
 This thing was originaly planned as a playground for learning diesel but at the moment like 80% of the effort was spent writing macros, so actual client-side features are lacking at the moment.